The Iron Crown: Production

 The film had an unusually large budget and was filmed on elaborate sets at the newly built Cinecittà studios.
-It stands out in Blasetti's filmography, as several of his most famous films instead were shot on location and used non-professional actors.
+It stands out in Blasetti's filmography, as several of his most famous films instead were shot on location and used non-professional actors, whereas this was instead a big budget, controlled, set structured production.
 The Iron Crown belongs to what is sometimes regarded as a tetralogy of films by Blasetti which deal with mythological themes.
 The other three films are Ettore Fieramosca from 1938, Un'avventura di Salvator Rosa from 1940 and The Jester's Supper from 1942.

 The Italian actress Vittoria Carpi in an uncredited role shows a bare breast for moments in the film, and may have been the first actress to do so in an Italian sound film.
 However, the credit for this is normally given to Clara Calamai in Blasetti's next film, La cena delle beffe (1941), probably because Calamai is the protagonist of that film.